MartinTaus/Access/README.md

 # Access

-Function acCompactRepair(ByVal pthfn As String, Optional doEnable As Boolean = True) As Boolean 'v2.02 2013-11-28 16:22
+Function acCompactRepair(ByVal pthfn As String, Optional doEnable As Boolean = True) As Boolean On Error GoTo CompactFailed
-'if doEnable = True will compact and repair pthfn
-'if doEnable = False will then disable auto compact on pthfn

-On Error GoTo CompactFailed

 Dim A As Object